AI alignment: Learning human values and preferences

-Machine ethics supplements preference learning by directly instilling AI systems with moral values such as well-being, equality, and impartiality, as well as not intending harm, avoiding falsehoods, and honoring promises.
+Machine ethics supplements preference learning by directly instilling AI systems with moral values such as well-being, equality, and impartiality, as well as not intending harm, avoiding falsehood, and honoring promises.
 (Note: Vincent Wiegel argued "we should extend [machines] with moral sensitivity to the moral dimensions of the situations in which the increasingly autonomous machines will inevitably find themselves.", referencing the book Moral machines: teaching robots right from wrong from Wendell Wallach and Colin Allen.)
 While other approaches try to teach AI systems human preferences for a specific task, machine ethics aims to instill broad moral values that apply in many situations.
 One question in machine ethics is what alignment should accomplish: whether AI systems should follow the programmers' literal instructions, implicit intentions, revealed preferences, preferences the programmers would have if they were more informed or rational, or objective moral standards.
-Further challenges include measuring and aggregating different people's preferences, dynamic alignment with changing human values and avoiding value lock-in: the indefinite preservation of the values of the first highly capable AI systems, which are unlikely to fully represent human values.
+Further challenges include measuring and aggregating different people's preferences, dynamic alignment with changing human values and avoiding "value lock-in": the indefinite preservation of the values of the first highly capable AI systems, which are unlikely to fully represent human values.